Posted on Tuesday, April 5, 2011 • Category:

 The LMX1601, which apparently was designed for use in cell phones, includes everything need to make two phase locked loops except for the VCOs.
 More importantly, one of the PLLs, specifically the "AUX" PLL, is specified to work in the FM broadcast band.
 The LMX1600 and the LMX1602 were also considered, but the LMX1601 was selected because it has a "500 MHz option", meaning that it can work down to about 50 MHz.

-FM Telephone Transmitter
+Stereo FM Transmitter

 Easy to Build FM Transmitter